cirosantilli/git-tutorial/index.md

 - view differences between versions

-    it is easy to [view *differences* between versions](#differences) to find out what was different on a different version
+    It is easy to [view *differences* between versions](#differences) to find out what was different on a different version

-    this is useful when:
+    This is useful when:

     - why was my program working then, but stopped working?